Real Sukuna in history and mythology

 Here are some pictures of Nichirubuji from twitter!

 This is a story posted on a famous Japanese bulletin board system.

 But his colleagues opened the box without asking.
-They found a mummy with two faces, four arms and two legs.
-After that, the master came to take it back and said “You can’t live long life”.
+They found a mummy with two faces, four arms, and two legs.
+After that, the master came to take it back and said “You can’t live a long life”.

 He managed to find the temple master’s son and learned what that mummy was.
 According to him, the mummy was developed by a religious cult.
 The cult trapped some deformed human in a closed room until they starved to death.
 And the last survivor was made into a mummy.

 The mummy was named Ryomen Sukuna and enshrined as the curse power of the cult.
 When Ryomen Sukuna was moved somewhere, the area got disasters.
-Though the curse got calm when the cult leader died, there’s a rumor that serial natural calamities in Japan has some kind of relationship with the place where Ryomen Sukuna is storaged.
+Though the curse got calm when the cult leader died, there’s a rumor that serial natural calamities in Japan have some kind of relationship with the place where Ryomen Sukuna is stored.